The church of Christ at Riggs exists today because of the dedication, sacrifice and faithfulness of many men and women.

-In 1880 the church at Riggs Cross Roads became involved in establishing the Lord's Church in Eagleville, Tennessee.
-According to The History of Eagleville, "The Eagleville Church of Christ had its roots in the revival held in Simons School House, about 1880.
+In 1880, the church at Riggs Cross Roads became involved in establishing the Lord's Church in Eagleville, Tennessee.
+According to The History of Eagleville*, "The Eagleville Church of Christ had its roots in the revival held in Simons School House.
 The Riggs Church of Christ sent and financially supported W.T.
-Todd of Nashville to hold this meeting," (p.
-14).
+Todd of Nashville to hold this meeting." (p.
+14)

 With new congregations being built in surrounding towns and communities, the attendance at Riggs declined.
 In 1884 the average attendance was twenty-two.

 L&N Railroad built a railroad in the early 1900s that had a right-of-way demand, which took most of the property that belonged to the church.
 The old building was abandoned.